SQL Server Move Stored Procedure to Another Database – Best How to Guide

 DEALLOCATE c

 After running this command, users can get the desired solution.
-The following command comes with a major setback.
-The drawbacks for SQL Server move stored procedures from one database to another are:
+The following command for SQL Server move stored procedure to another database comes with a major setback.
+The drawbacks for copy stored procedure from one database to another are:

 • Require professional knowledge of SQL Server